 With product categories (formerly product types), you can create and assign multi-level categories to your products.
 Use product categories to organize and track your product catalog at a granular level.
+Categories you create in Retail POS appear both in Retail POS and on your eCom (E-Series) website.

 Creating categories on the Product categories page